DustinVII/TheOutlandsGame/README.md

-# Experimental 3D Multiplayer FPS game called 'The Outlands'
+# The Outlands: An experimental 3D multiplayer in-browser FPS game

 This is a **simple experimental 3D FPS project** built using **Vite** and **Three.js**, with plans to expand into full **multiplayer** using **Socket.io** and later a backend database powered by **MySQL**.